-- Redeploying the member of staff within the school so that they do not have direct contact with the child or children concerned - Providing an assistant to be present when the individual has contact with children - Redeploying the member of staff to alternative work in the school so the individual does not have unsupervised access to children - Moving the child or children to classes where they will not come into contact with the member of staff this decision will only be made if it is in the best interests of the child or children involved and takes account of their views - Temporarily redeploying the member of staff to another role in a different location, e.g. to an alternative school, where available that there should be enquiries by CSCS, and/or an investigation by the police, the LADO will seek the views of the police and CSCS regarding whether the member of staff should be suspended from contact with children.
+- Redeploying the member of staff within the school so that they do not have direct contact with the child or children concerned - Providing an assistant to be present when the individual has contact with children - Redeploying the member of staff to alternative work in the school so the individual does not have unsupervised access to children - Moving the child or children to classes where they will not come into contact with the member of staff this decision will only be made if it is in the best interests of the child or children involved and takes account of their views - Temporarily redeploying the member of staff to another role in a different location, e.g. to an alternative school, where available

+The governing body will make the final decision on whether the member of staff should be suspended.
+Where a strategy discussion, or initial assessment, concludes that there should be enquiries by CSCS, and/or an investigation by the police, the LADO will seek the views of the police and CSCS regarding whether the member of staff should be suspended from contact with children.
 Police involvement does not make it mandatory to suspend a member of staff.
 The decision to suspend will be made on a case-by-case basis following a risk assessment of whether the person poses a risk of harm to children.